Audit and Governance Committee 9th November 2023

-RESOLVED – That the Internal Audit Report be noted.
+RESOLVED – That the Internal Audit report be noted.

 AC.30 HALF YEARLY FRAUD REPORT

-The committee considered a report from the Executive Director for Place and Resources that highlighted the work that has been undertaken for the prevention and detection of fraud, corruption and financial misconduct within the Council.
+The committee considered a report from the Executive Director for Place and Resources that highlighted the work that had been undertaken for the prevention and detection of fraud, corruption and financial misconduct within the Council.